 You can set your Word program preferences for documents and program workflow, for smoother productivity, in the 'backstage' area of the program.
+These preferences may be found in different places on a Mac.

-- Same layout as PowerPoint, Excel, and Access - Allows personalizing, print, save, and publish settings - · Preferences: Word Options: - Customize editing, saving, and other program options - Personalize a mini-toolbar so you can minimize the ribbon
+- Same overall layout as PowerPoint, Excel, and Access - Allows personalizing, print, save, and publish settings - Preferences: Word Options: - Customize editing, saving, and other program options - Personalize a mini-toolbar so you can minimize the ribbon